thiagoacdias/complaint-it-here/README.md

 * Unfortunately, RA's website can only be scrapped using selenium, which slows down the overall process
 * Scraping process was divided into two consequent streams:
->* Stream 1: Selenium gathered all the complaint links of PagSeguro available at RA: ~50k links were then consolidated into .txt files (RA allows selenium to scrape 10 links per interaction)
+>* **Stream 1**: Selenium gathered all the complaint links of PagSeguro available at RA: ~50k links were then consolidated into .txt files (RA allows selenium to scrape 10 links per interaction)

->* Stream 2: Selenium then opened each complaint link to gather useful data for later parsing - more especifically: complaint title, body, status, date, city/state of the client
+>* **Stream 2**: Selenium then opened each complaint link to gather useful data for later parsing - more especifically: complaint title, body, status, date, city/state of the client